-Dominion is one of the most widely-played deck building games in the world.
+Dominion is one of the most widely-played deck-building games in the world.
 The Dominion core game is a great introduction to deck building mechanics for both new players and veteran gamers alike.
-Players will love the aspects of Dominion that allow for creativity and customizability.
+Players will love the aspects of Dominion that allow for creativity and customization.

 - You can create your own personal decks

 - You will pull off ridiculous combos (to the dismay of fellow players)